 Bordering Belgium and Germany, Maastricht exudes a mélange of European influences.
-From Belgian architecture to Spanish ruins, the city is a far cry from windmills, clogs, and tulips and an ideal setting to gain an international perspective on business and economics.
+From Belgian architecture to Spanish ruins, the city is a far cry from windmills, clogs, and tulips and is an ideal setting to gain an international perspective on business and economics.
 Courses are taught in English using a problem-based learning methodology similar to graduate seminar work at UC.
-You will complete the program equipped with practical professional training as skills such as report writing, collaborative project management, and conference presentations.
+You will complete the program equipped with practical professional training and skills such as report writing, collaborative project management, and conference presentations.

 Students attend classes with international and/or host country students.

 late January to early June

 late August to early June

 You can sign up for the fall program and decide after you arrive to stay for